Research Transcription: What will my Focus Group or Interview Transcript look like?

 Research Transcription: Interviews – files with 1 to 3 speakers

-STANDARD: Speakers will be differentiated as either Facilitator or Interviewee as appropriate.
-If there are two facilitators or interviewees, these will be further differentiated by gender and voice, for example Facilitator, Male 1, Male 2.
+STANDARD: Speakers will be differentiated as either ‘Facilitator’ or ‘Speaker’, as appropriate.
+If there are two facilitators or interviewees, these will be further differentiated by voice, i.e. ‘Facilitator’, ‘Speaker 1’, ‘Speaker 2’.

-ADVANCED: Where identification is required, speakers will be labelled with the names provided.
+ADVANCED: Where identification is required, speakers will be identified with the names provided.

 Example 1:

-Facilitator: Hi, I am the facilitator and the client has not requested speaker identification.
+Facilitator: Hi, I am the facilitator and as the client, I have not requested speaker identification.

 Example 2:

-Facilitator 1: Hi, I am the facilitator with the male voice and the client has not requested speaker identification.
+Facilitator 1: Hi, I am the facilitator and I have not requested speaker identification.

-Interviewee: Hi, I am the interviewee Jane.
-While I do mention my name, as the client has not requested speaker identification, I am still labelled as interviewee.
+Speaker: Hi, I am the interviewee Jane.
+While I do mention my name, the client has not requested speaker identification, so I am simply identified as ‘Speaker’.

 Example 3:

-John: Hi, I am the facilitator and the client has requested speaker identification.
+John: Hi, I am the facilitator and I have requested speaker identification.
 I introduce myself as John.

-Male: Hi, I am an interviewee with a male voice and I am not identified at any stage.
+Speaker 1: Hi, I am an interviewee and I am not identified at any stage, although my voice is different from both John and Jane.

 Jane: Hi, I am an interviewee and my name is Jane.